cityrpg/CityRPG/README.md

 To prompt the user for text, direct client.cityMenuFunction to a new function with the arguments `client` and `input`.
 The user's next raw text input will be passed to the function as `input`.

-For further reference, check lotRegistry.cs for a complex utilization of the cityMenuOpen function.
+Check `server/cityModules/lotRegistry.cs` and `server/brickScripts/info/jobs.cs` for complex utilizations of the cityMenuOpen function.

 ### Pre-existing generic functions
 This is a list of existing functions for menus.
 These functions should be used where possible to avoid redundancy in creating extra menu functions.